amunategui/amunategui.github.io/_posts/2014-05-15-EC2-RStudioServer.md

 <p align="center"><img src='../img/posts/rstudioserver/download.png'/></p>
 <BR><BR>
 **Important**
-Don't forget to shut down the server or terminate it to remove it completely - otherwise the meter will keep running and you will keep being charged!
+Don't forget to shut down the server or terminate it completely - otherwise the meter will keep running and you will keep being charged!

 **Additional Resources (PDFs)**